bamboozlingtarts/R-project/README.md

-using a set of data containing a predictor and response data, this program tries to:
+Using a dataset containing predictor and response variables, this program performs the following:

-1st: visualise the data using scatter plot ("\n")
+1. Visualizes the data using a scatter plot.
-2nd: compare between different polynomial linear regression models ("\n")
+2. Compares different polynomial linear regression models.
-3rd: for the optimum model, obtained by comparing R^2 values and AIC scores, it shows the confidence interval of data when X = 0 ("\n")
+3. For the optimum model—chosen by comparing R² values and AIC scores—it calculates and displays the confidence interval when X = 0.